Choosing the Best Polyurethane Material

 To begin with, there are two main types of polyurethanes: polyester and polyether.

-Polyester is a chemical building block of polyurethane that provides high resistance to solvents and good mechanical properties.
+A chemical building block of polyurethane that provides high resistance to solvents and good mechanical properties.

-Polyether is also a chemical building block of polyurethane.
+Also a chemical building block of polyurethane.
 It is sometimes used in place of polyester, providing high resilience and hydrolytic stability.

 Within the polyester and polyether groupings there are TDI and MDI urethanes, MDI polyether, TDI polyester, and low-cost polyether.